PDOK/webservices-workshop/src/WORKSHOP.md

 cd ~/pdok-webservices-workshop
 ```

-The data we are going to use is available in the `/data` folder of this project.
+The data we are going to use is available in the `./data` folder of this project.
 If needed the file can be downloaded through the following command.

 ```bash
 curl "http://geodata.nationaalgeoregister.nl/nwbwegen/extract/nwbwegen.zip" -o data/nwbwegen.zip
 ```

+Then unzip:

 ```bash
 unzip data/nwbwegen.zip -d data/
 ```

-Open the Shapefile in QGIS to inspect data from the NWB wegen dataset, Shapefile is located in `data/geogegevens/shapefile/nederland_totaal/wegvakken/wegvakken.shp`.
+Open the Shapefile in QGIS to inspect data from the NWB-wegen data set, Shapefile is located in `data/geogegevens/shapefile/nederland_totaal/wegvakken/wegvakken.shp`.
 This file can also be drag&drop in QGIS.

 ![NWB Wegen in QGIS](images/qgis_nwb.png "NWB Wegen in QGIS")

-You will notice that QGIS has a hard time rendering all the features at once when viewing the full extent of the Netherlands.
+You will notice that it takes some processing for QGIS to render all the features when viewing the full extent of the Netherlands.
 This is a sure sign your browser will have a hard time rendering all this data.
-To make life easy for the browser we will extract only the motorways froms this dataset.
+To make life easy for the browser we will extract only the motorways from this data set.

-Another concern is that the roads in the `wegvakken` layer from NWB-wegen are divided in many seperate segments.
-This is not ideal for styling and labelling the in the webapplication.
-Therefore we need to merge the geometries, and we can immediately group them by route-letter and route-number (A2, A10, A348, etcetera).
+Another concern is that the roads in the `wegvakken` layer from NWB-wegen are divided in many separate segments.
+This is not ideal for styling and labeling the in the webapp.
+Therefore we need to merge the geometries, and we can immediately group them by route-letter and route-number (A2, A10, A348).

 First step is to convert the shapefile to GPKG and select only the `A` routes ([GeoPackage](https://en.wikipedia.org/wiki/GeoPackage) is the superior geospatial file format, although Shapefile is [refusing](https://twitter.com/shapefiie) to go away).